fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 ![Teams](images/teams.png)

+# The Project
 •    We created workload and separated then between the group and set deadline for review so that we had a realistic timeline to complete the project.

 o  Project ideation
 o    Data fetching
 o    Data analysis
 o    Cleaning & Transforming
-o    Data loading into final database o    Creating documentation (Technical report and Project Visuals)
+o    Data loading into final database
+o    Creating documentation (Technical report and Project Visuals)